 Right now, we are working on a youth summit called the HOPE Summit: Youth Let’s Talk, that will help to select the winners of the HOPE Buffalo Innovative Grants.

 There are several things you can do to live a healthy life, so that you can achieve your goals.
 (Don’t forget that your community is here to help!)

 PATCH (Providers and Teens Communicating for Health) is an innovative, youth-driven program working to ensure all youth are able to receive high-quality, youth-friendly healthcare services.

-As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to reduce teen pregnancy.
-Collectively, we can create a sense of purpose and hope for our youth and build a promising future for the City of Buffalo!
+As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to help our teens grow into the adults they want to be.
+Collectively, we can build a promising future for the City of Buffalo!

 CAI in partnership with the Erie County Department of Health received a grant from the U.S. Department of Health and Human Services Office of Adolescent Health (OAH) to focus on improving the lives and opportunities for adolescents by facilitating and resourcing a community-driven response to reduce teen pregnancy in nine selected zip codes in Buffalo.